 Brian returned to Meadville to be closer to family and to give something back to the community where he was raised.
-He is currently the Secretary of the Board of Directors for Meadville Community Theatre and an active volunteer at the Academy Theatre.
+He is a member of the Board of Directors for Common Roots, the volunteer legislative coordinator for the Crawford County chapter of Fair Districts PA, and former President of the Board of Directors for Meadville Community Theatre.
 Brian believes that John Adams put it best when he said that there is no higher calling for attorneys than “to assist the feeble and friendless, to discountenance the haughty and lawless, to procure the redress to wrongs, [and] the advancement of right.”

 Jeff is a 2013 graduate of the Ohio Northern University Claude W. Pettit College of Law, Ada, Ohio, and a 2010 graduate of Allegheny College, and a 2006 graduate of Cochranton Jr./Sr. High School.
 Jeff grew up in his family’s law practice working as a secretary, and later a law clerk, prior to practicing law with the firm.

 When he’s not practicing law, Jeff is often practicing music.
 He is currently the pianist and former choir director at Grace United Methodist Church in Meadville, and is a member of the Allegheny College Chorus.
 He also is involved with the Meadville AM Rotary Club, the Meadville Neighborhood Center, and looks forward to continued civic involvement.